-The soils of this site formed mostly in alluvium from igneous and sedimentary rock.
-Surface soils are loam, sandy loam to very gravelly loam in texture.
-Rock fragments may be present on the soil surface and throughout the profile and make up greater than 35 percent of the soil volume.
-These soils are deep to very deep, well-drained, and have moderate permeability. pH is neutral to slightly alkaline.
-Available water-holding capacity ranges from 3.1 to 3.9 inches of water in the upper 60 inches of soil.
+The soils of this site formed mostly in alluvium derived from sandstone and shale and/or residuum weathered from sandstone and shale.
+Surface soils are loam in texture.
+Rock fragments may be present on the soil surface and throughout the profile, but generally make up less than 35 percent of the soil volume.
+These soils are shallow, well-drained, and have moderate permeability. pH is slightly acid to neutral.
+Available water-holding capacity ranges from 2 to 3 inches of water in the upper 20 inches of soil.
 The soil moisture regime is mostly ustic and the soil temperature regime is frigid.
-Precipitation ranges from 16 to 22 inches annually.
+Precipitation ranges from 16-22 inches annually.